Massimo Luongo: Queens Park Rangers

 On 28 May 2015, Luongo joined Queens Park Rangers, along with Swindon Town teammate Ben Gladwin, both signing a three-year deal.
 QPR head coach Chris Ramsey was Luongo's youth coach at Tottenham.
 He made his debut in the first game of the Championship season on 8 August, playing the full 90 minutes of a 2–0 defeat at Charlton Athletic.
 Luongo played 30 league games in his first season – 32 overall – but did not score.
 His performances earned him a place on the FIFA Ballon d'Or longlist for the 2015 campaign.

 He scored his first goal for QPR in a 5–1 win over Rotherham United on 18 March 2017.
-Following Nedum Onouha's ruptured hamstring injury that November, Luongo was handed the responsibility of captaincy.
+Following Nedum Onuoha's ruptured hamstring injury that November, Luongo was handed the responsibility of captaincy.

 Sheffield Wednesday

 On 8 August 2019, Luongo joined Sheffield Wednesday for an undisclosed fee.
 He made his debut the following weekend, coming off the bench against Barnsley.
 He scored his first goal for the club against Wigan Athletic, which was also his first start for the club.
 He was sent off in a game against Blackburn Rovers, but the red card was later rescinded.

 In his second season at the club he was injured several times, the first being in a game against Luton Town, returning on 7 December 2020.
 He was ruled out again for another five to six weeks on 24 February 2021.

-After another injury layoff, he would return to the squad at the start of 2022 with some impressive performances, winning the clubs January Player-of-the-Month competition, as well as appearing in two of EFL's Team of the Week after his performances against Ipswich Town and Plymouth Argyle.
+After another injury layoff, he returned to the squad at the start of 2022 with some impressive performances, winning the clubs January Player-of-the-Month competition, as well as appearing in two of EFL's Team of the Week after his performances against Ipswich Town and Plymouth Argyle.
 The club announced he was offered a new contract following the end of the 2021-22 season.
 On 22 June 2022, it was confirmed that he had rejected his new contract and would leave the club.

 Middlesbrough

-On 8 September 2022, Luongo joined Middlesbrough on a short term deal until January 2023.
-On the 5th January 2023, the club announced that they had agreed to cancel his contract to allow the player to move elsewhere.
+On 8 September 2022, Luongo joined Middlesbrough on a short-term deal until January 2023.
+His contract was cancelled by mutual consent on 5 January, having not made an appearance.

 Ipswich Town

-On 5 January 2023, Luongo joined Ipswich on a six-month contract after having been training with the squad for three weeks prior.
+On the same day as being released from Middlesbrough, Luongo signed a short-team deal at Ipswich of EFL League One, where he had been loaned to over a decade earlier.
+He made his first appearance on 28 January 2023 in the fourth round of the FA Cup, as a 78th-minute substitute for Sam Morsy in a goalless home draw with Championship leaders Burnley; on 18 March, as a starter, he scored the first goal of his spell to conclude a 2–0 win over Shrewsbury Town at Portman Road.

+On 9 June 2025, Luongo was released by Ipswich at the expiration of his contract following the end of the 2024–25 season.